 Being inspired by other photographers is part of the creative process, but the key is to balance that with your own style, according to wedding photographer Steve Bridgwood.
 "Take inspiration from others, but stay true and have faith in your own creative vision and in developing your own style.
 This is ultimately what will make you different and stand out," he said.

 The experts agree that in the photography field, having a unique point of view is a stepping stone to career success.
-Stay tuned for Part 2, where we share the pros’ tips on how to become business savvy.
+In Part 2, we share the pros’ tips on how to become business savvy.

 Rachel Brill is a marketing editor at Zenfolio.
 She has been editing for 13 years and writing for six years.
 She has a bachelor's degree in journalism and resides in the San Francisco Bay Area.

 Keywords: Rachel Brill, Zenfolio, photographer, photography business, professional photographer, professional photography

 My interests is how zenfolio could help me start a biz on my photos rather than what these photographers sharing on the aspect of " stay true" in your photogrpahy.
 Over the years Zenfolio has change a lot .. so much so I could not catch up with the changes and give up hope in making it as a platform for my phoros sales .